ivkei/llm-cli/README.md

 pip install -r requirements.txt
 ```

+# Deletion
+1. Delete the directory with llm-cli
+2. Delete the alias, if created.
+Just erase it from .bashrc, or .zshrc, or from $PROFILE.

 # Usage
 ```sh
 python src/llm-cli.py your_API_URL your_model_name -f your/optional_file -d your/optional_dir your prompt
 ```
 If that's too long to type I recommend creating alias.
 Alias will bind the API_URL and model as arguments for llm-cli, and will allow use from anywhere.
+## Alias creation:
 #### Linux bash:
 ```bash
 echo 'alias llm-cli='python path/to/llm-cli.py your_API_URL your_model_name'' >> ~/.bashrc